hpi-swt2/vm-portal/README.md

 Please keep in mind that this method may lead to a loss in performance, due to the added abstraction layer.

 ## Developer guide
-1. Testing
-* To run the full test suite: `bundle exec rspec`.
-* For fancier test running use option `-f doc` and specify what tests to run by `-e 'search keyword in test name'`.
-2. Linting
-* Rubocop is installed, run `bundle exec rubocop` to find problems.
-* Use `--auto-correct` to fix what can be fixed automatically.

 ### Development Commands

+1. Setup
 * `bundle exec rails db:migrate RAILS_ENV=development && bundle exec rails db:migrate RAILS_ENV=test` Migrate dbs
 * `bundle exec rails assets:clobber && bundle exec rails assets:precompile` Redo asset generation
+2. Testing
+* To run the full test suite: `bundle exec rspec`.
+* For fancier test running use option `-f doc`
 * `bundle exec rspec spec/<rest_of_file_path>.rb` Specify a folder or test file to run
+* specify what tests to run dynamically by `-e 'search keyword in test name'`
+3. Linting
+* Rubocop is installed, run `bundle exec rubocop` to find problems.
+* Use `--auto-correct` to fix what can be fixed automatically.
+4. Debugging
-* `rails c --sandbox` Test out some code in the Rails console without changing any data
+* `rails c --sandbox` Test out some code in the Rails console without changing any data `rails dbconsole` Starts the CLI of the database you're using
-* `rails g migration DoSomething` Create migration _db/migrate/*_DoSomething.rb_.
-* `rails dbconsole` Starts the CLI of the database you're using
 * `bundle exec rails routes` Show all the routes (and their names) of the application
 * `bundle exec rails about` Show stats on current Rails installation, including version numbers
 * `bundle exec rspec --profile` examine how much time individual tests take
+5. Generating
+* `rails g migration DoSomething` Create migration _db/migrate/*_DoSomething.rb_.